Eskander/myanimelist-bbcode-toolbar/README.md

 # BBCode Toolbar for MyAnimeList.net

+> Note: The project is archived since MAL finally [implemented a native BBCode editor][3].

 Add a shiny toolbar on top of all text areas in MyAnimeList that support BBCode.
 (Forums, Messages, Profile comments..).

 **MyAnimeList forum thread:** [Userscript to add a BBCode Toolbar for MAL][2].